Japan Petroleum Exploration Co., Ltd.

 • October 2016: Made a final decision to invest in Phase II construction by Fukushima Gas Power Co., Ltd. (No.2 LNG tank, and expansion of vaporizing facilities)

-• December 2017: Received the first cargo of an ocean-going LNG carrier
+• December 2017: Received the first cargo of an ocean-going LNG vessel

 • March 2018: Commenced operation